francois-rd/coma/docs/source/tutorials/examples/coma.rst

 Wrapping with Classes
 ---------------------

-Third, the incompatible :obj:`StartCommand` can be wrapped in a compatible class-based command:
+The third option is wrapping the incompatible :obj:`StartCommand` in a compatible class-based command:

 .. code-block:: python
     :emphasize-lines: 10-12, 15